Fill your College Details

 Explanation of the code:

-1. The initial range is from index 0 to 4 (entire array).
+1. The initial interval spans from index 0 to 4 (the whole array).

-2. The middle element is at index 2, which is 4.
-Since 4 is less than 10, we search in the right half of the array (from index 3 to 4).
+2. The middle element is 4, which is located at index 2.
+Since 4 is smaller than 10, we only search in the array's right half (from index 3 to 4).

 3. Now the middle element is at index 3, which is 10.
 Since this matches the key, the function returns 3 (the index of the key).